-If you are one of the many people throughout Texas who rides motorcycles, you likely enjoy the sense of freedom as well as the feeling the sun and the breeze as you ride along.
-A fun and economical method of travel, motorcycles offer a lot of benefits to their riders.
+If you are one of the many people throughout Texas who rides motorcycles, you likely enjoy the sense of freedom and the feeling of the sun and the breeze as you ride along.
+A fun and economical travel method, motorcycles offer their riders many benefits.
 However, they offer no protection for the motorcyclist in crashes.

 Motorcyclists can suffer serious and even fatal injuries in crashes, but there are things you can do to reduce your chances of becoming involved in an accident.